newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/appraiser-certification.md

 required: true
 issuingAgency: New Jersey Division of Consumer Affairs Real Estate Appraiser Board
 ---
-You need to be a Certified Appraiser prior to opening an `Appraiser Management Company|appraiser-management-company`.
+You need to be a Certified Appraiser prior to opening an `Appraisal Management Company|appraisal-management-company`.

 ---
 ### Eligibility Criteria